learn-co-curriculum/phase-0-getting-code-with-git/README.md

 Let's get the code for the popular ReactJS framework.

 1. Navigate to the https://github.com/facebook/react repository.
-2. Click the green "Clone or download" button on the right.
+2. Click the green "Code" button on the right.
 3. Make sure you select `Use SSH` as your URL type.

     <img src="https://curriculum-content.s3.amazonaws.com/git-clone-using-ssh.png" width="400px" alt="SSH Clone">